Steven-Zhang98/learning_note/DataStructuresAndAlgorithms/DS_000_data_structure.md

 The data structure is a structure to store fundamental data types.
 All the data structures are made of arrays and linked lists.
 We use appropriate data structure and algorithm to solve the problem in CS.
-Divided and conquering is a good strategy for solving problems.1
+Divided and conquering is a good strategy for solving problems.

 ## The basic function of data structure
 CRUD